fwan0121/coonectFour/README.md

 - Playing a complete game
 - Resetting the game

+**Accessibility Tests (Axe)**

+Accessibility tests are integrated to ensure the application meets WCAG standards.
+These tests cover:

+- Checking for ARIA roles and properties
+- Ensuring color contrast ratios
+- Testing keyboard navigation

 ## Deployment

 To deploy this application, we use Heroku and GitHub Actions for a CI/CD pipeline.
 The deployment process includes the following steps: